mikelangelo-project/SCAM/README.md

 ## Installation

 ### SCAM
 Download all files from the GIT.

-Go to: ./quickhpc/papi-5.5.1/src and run `./configure` followed by `make`.
+Download and install PAPI 5.4.1 from http://icl.utk.edu/papi/news/news.html?id=358

-Go to: ./quickhpc and run `make`.
+Go to: ./papitool and run `make`.

 Go to: ./scam_noisification and run `make`.